 A RA AVIS PROJECT

-Kites: An Incarceration Archive Library
+Kites Library: An Incarceration Zine Archive

-A collaborative zine series and interactive archive documenting carceral culture and the complexities of reentry, available for free download to grassroots organizations and the public, fostering a deeper understanding of the justice system.
+Kites is a collaborative zine series and interactive archive, documenting carceral culture and the complexities of reentry.
+All mini-zines are catalogued and available for free download to grassroots organizations and the public, with the aim of fostering a deeper global understanding of the U.S. criminal system.Project Status: Grants and requests for funding have been sent out.
+The project is still in motion without funding.
+It just goes slower.

 AS THE WORLD MOVES AWAY FROM PAPER...